 SECCLO is jointly offered by six European universities:

 The double degree from two universities means wider opportunities for employment.
-It also means freedom to choose from several second-year specialization options that one university could not offer alone.
+It also means freedom to choose from several second-year specialisation options that one university could not offer alone.

-The first year is spent at Aalto University in Finland, the second year is spent at the university that offers the student’s chosen specialization.
+The first year is spent at Aalto University in Finland, the second year is spent at the university that offers the student’s chosen specialisation.